 IPTM6205 - Immediate Needs Annuities: background and definitions

 Immediate Needs Annuities were marketed as a way of providing certainty in the face of a potentially open-ended liability for nursing care.
 In return for a lump sum the annuity provides part or all of the cost of care, usually until death.
-On average Immediate Needs Annuities are used to meet half of the cost of care with the balance being met from other income, such as pensions.

 Immediate Needs Annuities are a form of Purchased Life Annuity - see IPTM4220 - known as ‘impaired life annuities’.